 Domaine Roger Perrin produces 2 red Chateauneuf du Pape wines and 1 Chateauneuf du Pape Blanc.

-Serving and Decanting Domaine Roger Perrin with Wine, Food Pairing Tips
+Serving Domaine Roger Perrin with Wine, Food Pairing Tips

 The white wine of Domaine Roger Perrin is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.